google/go-cloud/internal/website/content/howto/server/_index.md

 The Go CDK's `server` package provides a pre-configured HTTP server with diagnostic hooks for request logging, health checks, and trace exporting via OpenCensus.
-These guides will show you how to start up and shut down the server, as well as how to work with the request logging and health checks.
+This guide will show you how to start up and shut down the server, as well as how to work with the request logging and health checks.

 The Go CDK includes a server package because??